 Clinics report in different ways.
 When comparing clinics’ success rates for IVF and ICSI make sure you compare like with like, or ‘apples with apples’.
 And, most importantly, you need to consider your own personal circumstances and medical history when you estimate your chance of having a baby with IVF or ICSI.

 Possible health effects of IVF and ICSI

 In the hands of experts, IVF and ICSI are safe procedures and medical complications are rare.
-However, as with all medical procedures, there are some possible health effects to consider for women and men undergoing treatment and for children born as a result of treatment.
+But, as with all medical procedures, there are some possible to consider for women and men undergoing treatment and for children born as a result of treatment.